Hopf dreams and diagonal harmonics: Hopf chains and multivariate diagonal harmonics

-\begin{remark} The formula of Theorem~\ref{thm:eExpansion} specializes to the already known interpretations when we ignore the bottom diagonal path~$\pi_1$ in the Hopf chains: \begin{itemize} \item when~$r = 2$, the sum ranges over Dyck paths and the collar statistic is just the area, \item when~$r = 3$, the sum ranges over Tamari intervals~$\pi \le \pi'$ and the collar statistic is the length of a longest chain in the interval~$[\pi, \pi']$. \end{itemize} \end{remark}
+\begin{remark} The formula of Theorem~\ref{thm:LLT} specializes to the already known interpretations when we ignore the bottom diagonal path~$\pi_1$ in the Hopf chains: \begin{itemize} \item when~$r = 2$, the sum ranges over Dyck paths~$\pi_2$ and the collar statistic of~$(\pi_1, \pi_2)$ is just the area of~$\pi_2$.
+The statement is thus the shuffle formula~\eqref{eq:shuff_formula} (for $n \le 4$). \item when~$r = 3$, the sum ranges over Tamari intervals~$[\pi_2, \pi_3]$ and the collar statistic of~$(\pi_1, \pi_2, \pi_3)$ is the length of a longest chain in the interval~$[\pi_2, \pi_3]$.
+The statement is thus~\cite[Conj.~1]{BergeronPrevilleRatelle} (for $n \le 4$). \end{itemize} \end{remark}

-\begin{remark} In the case of two sets of variables, the bigraded Hilbert series of~$\Alt(\DiagHarm{n}{2})$ can be combinatorially expressed in terms of the pair of statistics $\area$ and $\dinv$ or $\area$ and $\bounce$ on Dyck paths.
-The zeta map sends $\dinv$ to $\area$ and $\area$ to $\bounce$.
-Therefore, as mentioned by D.~Armstrong, N.~A.~Loehr and G.~S.~Warrington in~\cite{ArmstrongLoehrWarrington-sweep}, one point of view is that rather than having three statistics we have one statistic $\area$ and a nice map zeta.
-It would be interesting to find more generalizations of the zeta map on chains of Dyck paths that allows us to describe the missing statistics in multivariate diagonal harmonics using the collar statistic.
-A first attempt to find such generalization could be related to the steep-zeta map suggested in Remark~\ref{rem_step_zeta_map}. \end{remark}